Grassmannian: Applications

-Solutions of the Kadomtsev–Petviashvili equation can be expressed in terms of abelian group flows on an infinite-dimensional Grassmann manifold.
-The KP equation, expressed in Hirota bilinear form in terms of the Tau function (integrable systems) is equivalent to the Plücker relations.
-Positive Grassmann manifolds can be used to express soliton solutions of KP equations which are nonsingular for real values of the KP flow parameters.
+A further application is to the solution of hierarchies of classical completely integrable systems of partial differential equations, such as the Kadomtsev–Petviashvili equation and the associated KP hierarchy.
+These can be expressed in terms of abelian group flows on an infinite-dimensional Grassmann manifold.
+The KP equations, expressed in Hirota bilinear form in terms of the KP Tau function are equivalent to the Plücker relations.

+A similar construction holds for solutions of the BKP integrable hierarchy, in terms of abelian group flows on an infinite dimensional maximal isotropic Grassmann manifold.

+Finite dimensional positive Grassmann manifolds can be used to express soliton solutions of KP equations which are nonsingular for real values of the KP flow parameters.

+The scattering amplitudes of subatomic particles in maximally supersymmetric super Yang-Mills theory may be calculated in the planar limit via a positive Grassmannian construct called the amplituhedron.

-Grassmann manifolds have found applications in computer vision tasks of video-based face recognition and shape recognition.
-They are also used in the data-visualization technique known as the grand tour.
+Grassmann manifolds have also found applications in computer vision tasks of video-based face recognition and shape recognition, and are used in the data-visualization technique known as the grand tour.

-Grassmannians allow the scattering amplitudes of subatomic particles to be calculated via a positive Grassmannian construct called the amplituhedron.